jeffreyfrederick/decal_vault/README.md

 Equipment hierarchy is Category → Model → Decal, with decals applying to multiple models as the normal case (e.g. one warning decal shared across a whole tire changer line).
+A decal can also carry subcategory qualifiers (e.g. "Adapter", "Sensor"), each scoped to a single category for decals that span more than one.
 Decals are searchable and filterable by part number, description, model, category, language, and status, with both a card grid and a sortable table view.